-Written by Andrew James Hofmeyr for African Budget Safaris
+Written by Andrew James Hofmeyr

-The recent spate of white shark carcases washed up on our shores has seen the disappearance of white sharks from known hotspots.
+The recent spate of white shark carcasses washed up on our shores has seen the disappearance of white sharks from known hotspots.
 Dave Hurwtiz, owner of Simons Town Boat Company, says that over the past few years there have been shark necropsies performed on both sevengill sharks and great white sharks.

 The necropsies, performed by South Africa’s foremost shark research biologists, Dr Alison Kock and Dr Alison Towner, have found the injuries to be consistent with orca attacks.